‘One Piece’ Manga: Chapter 864 Was Intentionally Delayed To Celebrate China’s Golden Week Holiday?

 Amidst hordes of Luffy’s copies, it would have been impossible for Big Mom to guess which one was the original, but the man’s self-declaration made it easy for the Yonko.
 Surprisingly, despite being in a tricky or life-threatening situation, Luffy was saved by Jinbei.
 Luffy’s rescue made three things absolutely clear to Charlotte Linlin.
 The first was Jinbei’s mutiny against the Yonko.
 By rescuing Big Mom’s enemy, Jinbei had automatically revolted against her.
 Secondly, Jibei also indicated that he didn’t want to be a part of Big Mom’s crew.
 However, the most exciting aspect was Jinbei’s request to join the Straw Hats crew.

 While the Inquisitr had previously reported about the possibility of Jinbei joining Luffy’s gang, mangaka Oda couldn’t have chosen a more surprising venue.
 Perhaps the sharkman realized that the situation was as good as any, and hence chose to make his expectations clear to Luffy.
 The Straw Hats captain was visibly excited to hear Jinbei’s desire to join his crew.
 However, Luffy hasn’t categorically welcomed Jinbei.
 The induction formality had to wait owing to the chaotic nature of the situation.
 Moreover, even the Fire Tank Captain, Capone ‘Gang’ Bege, openly admitted to Big Mom that he had leaked the information about the Yonko’s sole vulnerability.
-In essence, both the groups that had been planning Big Mom’s assassination, had laid their cards on the table.
+In essence, both the groups that had been planning Big Mom’s assassination had laid their cards on the table.

 https://t.co/4yiJehY60K